 Once you smell rotten eggs or your furnace smells like gas, turn off your gas supply to the furnace, open your home’s windows, and evacuate the building.
 After you’ve reached a safe distance, call the gas company and inform them of the situation.
 Your utility company will arrive and perform a careful inspection of your gas lines and repair any leaks they find.

 If you smell an electrical burning smell, or your furnace smells like burning plastic, candles, or rubber, turn off your furnace to prevent potential damage.
 In fact, your furnace might beat you to the punch and shut itself off as a protective measure when its parts get too hot.
-Once your furnace is no longer running, it’s time to call a professional
+Once your furnace is no longer running, call a professional

 to repair your furnace and replace any damaged or outdated parts.

 Furnace smells aren’t the only indication that something could be wrong with your furnace.
 Warning signs could include unusual noises, failure to heat, and more.
-If you notice these issues, call an HVAC expert for a comprehensive inspection.
+If you notice these issues, call an expert HVAC technician for a comprehensive inspection.
 Check out our furnace troubleshooting guide or common HVAC noises for more information on how to spot a faulty furnace.

 Leave a Reply